Borders Exploration Group is best known for its International Expeditions and aims to organise one (approximately) every two years.

 The Training Team

-The training team have a remit to ensure that all the training requirements of the group are met, these include training weekends, training days and specific events where specialist can be brought in to address the expedition team.
-Apart from the organisational aspect of the training the team are there to advise, support and guide both Venturers and Leaders with particular attention being paid to the health, safety and welfare of the group members.
+The training team have a remit to ensure that all the training requirements of the group are met, these include training weekends, training days and specific events where specialists can be brought in to address the expedition team.
+Apart from the organisational aspect of the training, the team are there to advise, support and guide both venturers and leaders with particular attention being paid to the health, safety and welfare of the group members.